Why changes to the highway code need a huge awareness campaign

 3. It is more pleasant and sociable for them. pic.twitter.com/vqi4dsuUSs

-Personally, I wouldn’t have referenced riding three or four abreast the way Jeremy did, because I’m not sure that’s an accurate description of what this group of cyclists were doing.
+Personally, I wouldn’t have referenced riding three or four abreast the way Jeremy did, because I’m not sure that’s an accurate description of what this group of cyclists was doing.

-I’m not claiming to be an expert in this field, but with ‘head on’ camera or video footage, it’s often difficult to gauge distance, which can often seem distorted.
+I’m not claiming to be an expert in this field, but with ‘head-on’ camera or video footage, it’s often difficult to gauge distance, which can seem distorted.

 It’s easier and safer to overtake a bunch

-Jeremy’s essential point was, of course, that it can often be safer for people to cycle in a group, not least because doing so discourages drivers from overtaking when it’s not safe, and that actually it’s easier for people to overtake a compact bunch of cyclists than a longer line of cyclists in single file.
+Jeremy’s essential point was that it can often be safer for people to cycle in a group, not least because doing so discourages drivers from overtaking when it’s not safe, and that it’s easier for people to overtake a compact bunch of cyclists than a longer line of cyclists in single file.

-Chris Boardman’s explanation of this latter point is difficult to improve upon, but in the context of Jeremy’s clip it’s also really obvious:
+Chris Boardman’s explanation of this latter point is difficult to improve on, but in the context of Jeremy’s clip it’s also really obvious.

 Rule 66 and proposed changes

 It’s at this point that I should point out that Rule 66 of the current version of the HC states that you should never ride more than two abreast.
 It goes on to say that you should ride in single file on narrow or busy roads and when riding around bends.